ssszuka/ff/replit.md

 # Overview

 Janvi Dreamer is a personal portfolio website for a gaming content creator and YouTuber from Madhya Pradesh, India.
 The site serves as a professional showcase featuring an interactive homepage with personal information, social media links, and a Discord verification portal.
-Built as a single-page application with React and modern web technologies, it emphasizes visual appeal with animations, dark/light theme support, and responsive design.
+Built with React and modern web technologies using route-based code splitting for optimal multi-page performance, it emphasizes visual appeal with animations, dark/light theme support, and responsive design.

 # User Preferences